core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 To address these potential issues, it is vital to have an administration process in place for topic configurations, including monitoring, validation, and enforcement of security policies and procedures.

-It is also recommended for subscribers to subscribe to the topic configuration resource in order to receive notifications of topic parameter changes.
+It is also recommended for subscribers to subscribe to the topic-configuration resource in order to receive notifications of topic parameter changes.

 ## Topic Administrators